thewtex/thesis/tcd/tcd.rst

 Physiological insights from transcranial Doppler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TCD is a useful tool in research and clinical
+TCD is a useful tool in research and clinical situations where monitoring of
-situations where monitoring of intracranial blood flow is desired.
-For example,
+intracranial blood flow is desired.
+For example, TCD is used in psychology
-TCD is used in psychology experiments [Sorond2008]_, evaluating the potential
-for sickle cell stroke [Melo2008]_, estimation of intracranial
+experiments [Sorond2008]_, for evaluating the potential for sickle cell stroke
-pressure [Rasulo2008]_, and inpatient
+[Melo2008]_, estimation of intracranial pressure [Rasulo2008]_, and inpatient
 monitoring [McDermid2008,Rasulo2008]_.
-TCD can be brought bedside or in
+TCD is amenable to bedside monitoring or
-surgery, is cost-effective, has very good temporal resolution, can collect data
+in surgery, is cost-effective, has very good temporal resolution, can collect
-for extended time periods, and is non-invasive.
-However, there are limitations
+data for extended time periods, and is non-invasive.
+However, there are
-associated with its use.
-For 10% to 30% of patients, the acoustic window is
+limitations associated with its use.
+For 10% to 30% of patients, the acoustic
-too thick to obtain adequate signals, it is sensitive to motion, and it can be
+window in the skull is too thick to obtain adequate signals, it is sensitive to
-difficult to locate vessels with the single element transducer.
-Collection and
+motion, and it can be difficult to locate vessels with the single element
-analysis of TCD data is also labor intensive and time
+transducer.
+Collection and analysis of TCD data is also labor intensive and
-consuming [Kwee2008,Rasulo2008]_.
+time consuming [Kwee2008,Rasulo2008]_.

 The purpose of TCD in this study is to detect microemboli originating from
 vulnerable carotid plaque.
-A microemboli passing through the MCA will result in
+A microemboli passing through the middle cerebral
+artery (MCA) will result in
 what is termed a microembolic ultrasonic signals (MES) or high intensity
 transient signals (HITS).
 TCD provides a non-invasive *in vivo*
 validation of the vulnerability assessment of plaque tissue obtained with strain
 imaging.
 Microemboli detected with TCD have been connected to peri-operative
 symptoms of ipsilateral cerebral ischemia [Levi1997,Spencer1997]_.

-Furthermore, MES predict future ischemic events such as episodic stroke, TIA, or
+Furthermore, MES predict future ischemic events such as episodic stroke,
+transient ischemic attack (TIA) or
 migraines [Ritter2008,Jesurum2008,Zuromskis2008,Siebler1995]_.
 In a typical
 single one hour session, 43% of symptomatic cases and 10% of asymptomatic
 cases will show one or more MES [Ritter2008]_.
 If a MES is seen with an
 asymptomatic case, the risk of stroke or TIA in the future increases
 significantly [Markus2005,Ritter2008]_.
 In addition, recent evidence
-reinforces the supposition that microemboli causes Alzheimer's disease and
+reinforces the supposition that microemboli cause Alzheimer's disease and
 vascular cognitive dementias or
 impairment [Purandare2006a,Purandare2006,Purandare2007]_.

-Microemboli may originate from locations other than the carotid, such as a PFO,
+Microemboli may originate from locations other than the carotid, such as a
+patent foramen ovale (PFO),
 other types of right to left shunts other than a PFO, mechanical heart valves,
 atrial fibrillation, or congestive heart disease.
 However, for elderly
-patients, the most common source is thought to be the carotid.
+patients, the most common source is thought to be carotid plaques.
 Unlike emboli of
 cardiac origin, microemboli from the carotid should be unilateral and
 ipsilateral to the vulnerable carotid.